 - With a slotted spoon or spatula, transfer the soaked chiles to a blender along with the garlic, shallot and 1/2 cup chile water (save the remaining chile water).
 Puree until smooth.

-- Return the Dutch oven or saucepan to high heat and warm the oil.
+Return the Dutch oven or saucepan to high heat and warm the oil.
 Season the pork generously with salt and the cumin.
 Once hot, add the pork in an even layer.
 Cook until browned on all sides, about 10 minutes total.
 Carefully add the chile puree and toss to combine, scrapping up any brown bits on the bottom of the pan.
 Cook for 3 minutes, until thickened.
-Add the tomatillos, cherry tomatoes, remaining chile water, an additional 4 cups chicken stock or water, and 2 teaspoons sea salt.
+Add the tomatillos, cherry tomatoes, remaining chile water, hominy (if using), an additional 4 cups chicken stock or water, and 2 teaspoons sea salt.
 Bring to a simmer and reduce the heat to low.
 Cover and cook for 1 1/2 hours.
 Uncover and cook for another 2 hours, or until the pork is falling apart tender.
 (Alternatively you can transfer to a slow cooker and cook for 4 hours partially covered on high).

 - Add the juice of one lime to the broth and serve the remaining in the side.
 Divide the pozole between 4 bowls and top with the cabbage and cilantro.

 To make low FODMAP, simply omit the shallot and garlic.